Program Description (for students):

 Program Description (for potential tutors):

 Gateway Tutoring is a best-practice program model instituted at Rio Hondo in 2009 through the Basic Skills Initiative and is a component of the Title V (IDEAS) grant.
 Gateway tutors must maintain a 3.0 grade point average and have earned a “B” or higher in the course level on which they intend to tutor.
 Depending upon eligibility and availability, a Gateway tutor will be assigned to work directly with a specific instructor and will be provided specialized training, support, and supplies.
-If you are interested in learning more about, and possibly participating in the Gateway Tutoring Program as a Gateway tutor, please contact Hector Molina in the LAC in LR114 or send Sergio Guzman an email using the Contact Form below.
+If you are interested in learning more about, and possibly participating in the Gateway Tutoring Program as a Gateway tutor, please contact Hector Molina or Moises Mata in the LAC (room LR 114) or send an email to Elizabeth Telles using the Contact Form below.

-Barbara Salazar, Interim Assistant Dean, Office of Student Success & Retention, LR 101A
+Barbara Salazar, Assistant Dean, Office of Student Success & Retention, LR 120

 Hector Molina, Senior Instructional Assistant, Learning Assistance Center, LR 114G

-You may send Sergio Guzman an email by using this contact form.
+You may send Elizabeth Telles an email by using this contact form.